sujatann/M2-EmbSys/Project/README.md

 ## 3.Components
 # The main components are,
-1.The compressor.
+* The compressor.

-2.The condensor.
+* The condensor.

-3.The expansion device.
+* The expansion device.
 *  4.The evaporator.

 •Compressor – It is a hermitically sealed reciprocating pump.
 It is the heart of the refrigeration system.
 It pumps refrigerant gas to the different components to effect the refrigeration cycle.
 Their sizes are from 1/12 horse power to 1 horse power.
 R-12 refrigerant gas is commonly used.
 Newer environmentally friendly refrigerant gas such as R-134a is being used for the newer models.